-Mr McConville also said that ensuring Australia remains an attractive destination for investment is crucial for delivering energy security and sustainability for domestic and export customers.
+Mr McConville also said ensuring Australia remains an attractive destination for investment is crucial for delivering energy security and sustainability for domestic and export customers.

-“Modernising and digitising the process means will be able to maintain high environmental standards while improving certainty, consistency and transparency across agencies and jurisdictions,” he commented.
+“Modernising and digitising the process means we will be able to maintain high environmental standards while improving certainty, consistency and transparency across agencies and jurisdictions,” he commented.

-The APPEA states that it will further engage in the design and use of the digital portal and database and in identifying further areas for improvements with the Deregulation Taskforce and within the review of the Environment Protection and Biodiversity Conservation Act under Professor Graeme Samuel.
+APPEA states that it will further engage in the design and use of the digital portal and database and in identifying further areas for improvements with the Deregulation Taskforce and within the review of the Environment Protection and Biodiversity Conservation Act under Professor Graeme Samuel.

 The other reforms announced by the Prime Minister include:

 - A new online checklist – So employers know the exact steps to employing their first person.
 From minimum pay and conditions to tax and superannuation, and developing a new prototype ‘regtech’ platform to take employers step-by-step through the process of employing their first staff.

 - Simplifying business registers – Modernising Australia’s business registers to make it easier and faster for business to interact with government, including upgrading and consolidating 32 separate business registers onto a single system.
 The new registry will allow businesses to view and manage their data in one location using a tell-us-once principle and lay the foundation stone for future ‘regtech’ initiatives.